precious-arovo/EDA-Online-Retail-Store-/README.md

 >* #### Excluding the United kingdom from the analysis, what are the top 10 countries generating the highest revenue?
 >The CMO is also interested in viewing the quantity sold along with the revenue generated for the top 10 countries generating the highest revenue, excluding The United Kingdom.
 >* #### Who are the top revenue generating customers?
-> The CMO is interested in the visuals that shows the top revenue generating customers.
-The CMO wants to target the higher revenue generating customers and ensure that they remain satisfied with their products.
+> The CMO is interested in the visuals that shows the top revenue-generating customers.
+The CMO wants to target higher revenue-generating customers and ensure that they remain satisfied with their products.

 ## Methodology